El Paso Catastrophic Injury Lawyers

 When Accidents Change Lives, Our Team Fights for Answers

-At Arnold & Itkin LLP, the mission of our El Paso catastrophic injury lawyers is to fight for the compensation a client needs to live with the devastating results of accidents.
+At Arnold & Itkin LLP, the mission of our El Paso catastrophic injury lawyers is to fight for the compensation our clients need to live with the devastating results of accidents.

 Simply defined, a catastrophic injury is anything that changed a person’s ability to function—cognitively or physically—for the rest of their lives.
 These injuries often impact the brain, nervous system, and other vital parts of the body.
 When a negligent party changes the rest of a person’s life by causing them to sustain a serious injury, we’re the team that will demand answers.
-While nothing can change what happened, we fight for the compensation that makes sure clients can live as comfortably as possible.
+While nothing can change what happened, our El Paso personal injury attorneys fight for the compensation that makes sure our clients can live as comfortably as possible.

 Call our El Paso catastrophic injury lawyers today at (888) 493-1629 for a free consultation.
-We’re standing by to listen to what happened to you and we’re ready to help you decide what to do next.
+We’re standing by to listen to what happened and offer helpful insight about your rights and options.

 Common Types of Catastrophic Injuries

-Catastrophic injuries are serious and change the rest of a person’s life.
-As a result, there’s many types of injuries that can be considered catastrophic.
+Catastrophic injuries are serious and will change the rest of a person’s life.
+As a result, there are many types of injuries that commonly fall into this category.
+While we refer to the following as “common," we want to be clear: there is nothing acceptable about these injuries.
+No one should have their life changed by a preventable accident

 - Blunt force trauma occurs when part of the body is hit with significant force.
 When blunt force trauma occurs to a person’s head, they can suffer from cognitive issues for the rest of their life.

-- Vision loss from an accident changes a person’s life by inhibiting their ability to interact with the world around them.
-Often, a person with vision loss finds themselves unable to do the same job they had before an accident.
+- Vision loss changes a person’s life by inhibiting their ability to interact with the world around them.
+Often, those with vision loss are unable to do the same jobs they had before an accident.

 - Spinal cord injuries are serious because the spinal column houses the most important nerves in the body.
-Injuries to the spinal cord can cause full- or partial-paralysis among other serious effects.
+Injuries to the spinal cord can cause paralysis, plus other serious complications.

-- Acoustic trauma changes a person’s ability to interact with the rest of the world similarly to vision injuries.
-Besides forcing a person to adapt to a completely different way of living, acoustic injuries can inhibit a person’s ability to earn a living as they once did.
+- Acoustic trauma (hearing loss) forces a person to adapt to a completely different way of living.
+Acoustic injuries can inhibit a person’s ability to work and earn a living as they once did.

 - Neck and back injuries can cause a person to live with permanent pain.
-In many instances, they can also impact a person’s ability to move.
+In many instances, they can also impact a person’s ability to move and even perform normal tasks.

 Catastrophic Injury FAQ